Frankfurt kitchen: Preserved historic Frankfurt kitchens

 Most Frankfurt kitchens were disposed of in the 1960s and 1970s, when modern kitchens with easy to clean surfaces like Resopal became affordable.
-Often, only the aluminum drawers, which are themselves atypical of a modern kitchen, survived.
+Often, only the aluminium drawers, which are themselves atypical of a modern kitchen, survived.
 They were also sold separately for a few years by Haarer, the manufacturing company and chosen by architects and cabinet makers for their furniture.

 By the late 1990s, when public interest in the work of Margarete Schütte-Lihotzky was revived, most Frankfurt kitchens did not exist anymore.
 Some homeowners have built replicas; a few originals still survive.
 The original house Im Burgfeld 136, Frankfurt was chosen to be a museum because of the surviving Frankfurt kitchen.

 In 2005 the Victoria and Albert Museum acquired a "Frankfurt" kitchen for its traveling exhibition "Modernism: Designing a New World", which had stops in London, the US and Germany.
 The kitchen was dismantled from its original place, restored and repainted.